UmutKDev/nextjs-storage/README.md

 await api.get('/some/resource');

 // We also handle refresh token flow automatically when a 401 is encountered (if a refresh token is present).

+## Authentication / Refresh Token

+- The NextAuth credentials provider now receives both accessToken and refreshToken from the API on sign-in.
+- The server-side NextAuth jwt callback stores the refreshToken inside the server JWT and automatically refreshes the access token using the backend `Authentication/RefreshToken` endpoint when the access token is near expiry.
+- For safety we do NOT expose the refresh token to the client session.
+Instead the session contains the accessToken and accessTokenExpires timestamp so the client can react when needed.
+- When a user signs out, NextAuth calls the backend `Authentication/Logout` endpoint to revoke the refresh token (if present).
 ```